 The flexible column layout is a layout control that displays multiple floorplans on a single page.
-This allows a faster and more fluid navigation between multiple floorplans compared to the usual page-by-page navigation.
-The flexible column layout offers different layouts with up to three columns (panels).
-Depending on which panel the user is focused on, it can get prioritized (wider).
-The user can also switch between different layouts and view the last panel in full screen.
+This allows faster and more fluid navigation between multiple floorplans than the usual page-by-page navigation.
+The flexible column layout offers different layouts with up to three columns.
+Users can expand the column they want to focus on, switch between different layouts, and view the rightmost column in full screen mode.

-The flexible column layout behaves responsively, which makes it suitable for mobile devices as well as for desktops.
+The flexible column layout behaves responsively, which makes it suitable for both desktop and mobile devices.
 Depending on the available screen width, an optimized layout is loaded to ensure the best possible user experience on each device.
 The flexible column layout is a generic control.
-As layout container, it does not provide any content itself.
+As a layout container, it does not provide any content itself.

 The flexible column layout is already incorporated within SAP Fiori elements.